What Really Happens When You Warranty Your Socks?

 Is Our Lifetime Guarantee Really 'Unconditional'?

 We get asked this question a lot.
 And the short answer is yes – we guarantee our work unconditionally.
 If you wear out our socks tomorrow, next year, or in next decade, we’ll replace them.
-But there are a few situations that we don’t cover:
+But there are a few situations we feel we should mention:

-• If you try to warranty a single sock (an errant sock without a pair) we unfortunately will not be able to process your claim.
+• If you try to warranty a single sock (an errant sock without a pair), we cannot fully process your claim.
+So if say, a falcon were to steal one of your socks, you can send us back the remaining single, and we'll give you half credit.

-• Similarly, if you try sending back an irregular sock (perhaps, if you’re local, one you purchased from our Northfield Sock Sale) we won’t be able to process those either.
+• If you try sending back an irregular sock (perhaps, if you’re local, one you purchased from our Northfield Sock Sale), we won’t be able to process those either.

 Emily's hands holding a sock with holes